Skip to content

-Wardens are the regional project managers of WesterosCraft.
-Named after the title given to rulers of major regions in Westeros, Wardens oversee entire regions, such as the Crownlands or the Iron Islands, ensuring projects there maintain stylistic consistency, historical accuracy, and quality standards.
+Wardens are the regional project managers of WesterosCraft, overseeing entire regions such as the Crownlands or the Iron Islands and making sure projects there maintain stylistic consistency, historical accuracy, and quality standards.

 A Warden is the primary point of contact for anyone working on a project in their region.
 The work centers on approvals, consistency, support, and coordination.
 Wardens don't micromanage every build or dictate every detail, but they do guide and check that everything follows the region's requirements and expectations.
 They're resources, reviewers, planners, and coordinators who help projects succeed while keeping an entire kingdom coherent.